Bryan Robson: International career

-Robson was picked by both Bobby Robson and Tony Adams in their England dream teams, in their respective autobiographies of all the best players they had worked or played with.
-Adams claimed additionally that Robson had a "terrific football brain" and had exceptional awareness and anticipation; often intercepting or knowing where the ball would land ahead of other players.
+Robson was picked by both Bobby Robson and Tony Adams in their England dream teams of the best players they had worked or played with, in their autobiographies.
+Adams said additionally that Robson had a "terrific football brain" and had exceptional awareness and anticipation; often intercepting or knowing where the ball would land ahead of other players.
 Adams said this separated outstanding players from good players, and Robson would fit into the category of "the best".
 Paul Gascoigne stated in his 2004 book Gazza: My Story that Robson was the best footballer he had ever shared a pitch with and the best player of his generation.
-Additionally Peter Beardsley named him in his "Perfect XI" selection, football magazine Four Four Two's interviews with current and former players of their "dream team" selections.
+Additionally, Peter Beardsley named him in his "Perfect XI" selection, football magazine Four Four Two's interviews with current and former players of their "dream team" selections.
+His final game for England was a European Championship qualifier played against Turkey in October 1991.

+Player profile

 Style of play

-A well-rounded box-to-box midfielder, Robson had a good goal-scoring record; terrific anticipation, movement, timing on and off the ball; was quick; fiercely competitive and brave; possessed high levels of stamina; tackled, passed well and was also a good header of the ball.
+A well-rounded box-to-box midfielder, Robson combined goalscoring ability with anticipation, movement, and tireless energy.
+Brave and fiercely competitive, he impressed with his tackling, passing, aerial strength, and versatile presence in central midfield.
+Renowned as a combative defensive midfielder with excellent ball-winning skills, he also stood out for his vision and pace in the opposition half, where he could both create and score goals.

+Reception and image

+Robson was regarded as one of the most complete midfielders in England.
+His manager, Bobby Robson, regarded him as England's best player.
+Robson's determination earned him widespread respect, with his long-time manager.
+Alex Ferguson hailed him as "a miracle of commitment, a human marvel who pushed himself through every imaginable limit."
+Regarded as an inspirational leader, Robson was frequently cited as a role model by teammates and successors.
+Gareth Southgate described him as his "sporting hero", while Gary Lineker recalled being "in awe" of him even as a teammate.
+David Beckham compared Robson's influence on his own generation to that of Bobby Charlton on his father's, emphasising his all-round abilities.
+His long-time manager Alex Ferguson praised him as a commanding captain, respected in the dressing room, and highlighted his resilience and commitment in playing through numerous serious injuries.